simoneliasen/cafefrederiksberg/README.md

 footer.php
 config.php

-### 3. Download the SQL-database (found in branch "database") & upload it to phpmyadmin
+### 3. Download the SQL-database (found in the folder db_setup) & upload it to phpmyadmin
-To setup local server, copy the script found in the folder "db_setup" into the cmd prompt.
+To setup local server, run the sql query found in the folder "db_setup" into the cmd prompt.